-9:1 The first year of Darius the son of Ahasuerus.
+9:1 In the first year of Darius the son of Ahasuerus.
 See notes on 5:30-31 and 6:1.
 The term "Xerxes" (not the same person mentioned in Est 1:1) may be a royal title rather than a personal name.
 The first year of Darius's reign was 539 B.C.

-9:2 Saw diligently in the books ... the LORD spoke unto Jeremiah the prophet ... the desolation of Jerusalem in seventy years.
+9:2 Understood by books ... came to Jeremiah the prophet ... accomplish seventy years in the desolations of Jerusalem.
 See Jer 25:11-12 and 29:10.
 Daniel was concerned because the 70 years of exile had nearly come to an end but the Israelites were not ready to return to the land.
 Interpreters differ on the dates of the beginning and ending of the 70-year period and on whether it is to be understood as a round number, suggesting a human lifetime, or an exact time period.
 Some date the period from 586 B.C. (the destruction of Jerusalem by Nebuchadnezzar) to 515 B.C., when the restoration of the temple was completed under Zerubbabel (Ezr 6:13-18; Zec 4:9).
 Others date the beginning of the period to the year of Daniel's own captivity (604 B.C.: see note on 1:1).
 Daniel was also undoubtedly aware that Isaiah had prophesied Israel's release from exile under the Persian ruler Cyrus (Isa 44:28; 45:1-13).
 As Daniel apparently did here, the writer of Chronicles cited Cyrus's release of the exiles as having taken place in 539 B.C. as the fulfillment of Jeremiah's prophecy (2Ch 36:21).
 In the literature of the ancient Near East 70 years was a standard time period during which a god would punish his people for disloyalty.
 This period could be lengthened or shortened by the reactions of the people.
 For this reason it is not surprising that there would be some flexibility in the ways different Biblical writers applied the number to Israel's history.